Pastis

 Pastis (/ˈpæstɪs/, /pæˈstiːs/, /fr/; pastís /oc/) is an anise-flavoured spirit and apéritif traditionally from France, typically containing less than 100 g/L sugar and 40–45% ABV (alcohol by volume).

 Origins

 Pastis was first commercialized by Paul Ricard in 1932 and enjoys substantial popularity in France, especially in the southeastern regions of the country, mostly Marseille and the departments of the Bouches-du-Rhône and the Var.
-Pastis emerged some 17 years after the ban on absinthe, during a time when the French nation was still apprehensive of high-proof anise drinks in the wake of The popularity of pastis may be attributable to a penchant for anise drinks that was cultivated by absinthe decades earlier, but is also part of an old tradition of Mediterranean anise liquors that includes sambuca, ouzo, arak, rakı, and mastika.
+Pastis emerged some 17 years after the ban on absinthe, during a time when the French nation was still apprehensive of high-proof anise drinks.
+The popularity of pastis may be attributable to a penchant for anise drinks that was cultivated by absinthe decades earlier, but is also part of an old tradition of Mediterranean anise liquors that includes sambuca, ouzo, arak, rakı, and mastika.
 The name "pastis" comes from Occitan "pastís," a mash-up or blend.

 Composition

 By legal definition, pastis is an anise-flavoured spirit that contains additional flavor of liquorice root, contains less than 100 grams of sugar per litre, and is bottled at a minimum of 40% ABV (pastis) or a minimum of 45% ABV (pastis de Marseille).
 While pastis was originally artisanally produced using whole herbs (as most such spirits were at the time of its creation), modern versions are typically prepared by mixing base alcohol with commercially prepared flavorings (essences or extracts) and caramel coloring.

 Pastis is often compared with its historical predecessor, absinthe, yet the two are distinctly different.
 Pastis was created years after the prohibition of absinthe, and traditionally does not contain grand wormwood (Artemisia absinthium), the herb from which absinthe derives its name.
 Also, pastis most commonly obtains its anise flavour from star anise, an Asian spice sourced from Vietnam and China, whereas absinthe traditionally obtains its base flavour from a distillation of green anise and fennel, both Mediterranean herbs.
 Additionally, pastis typically exhibits some degree of flavour derived from liquorice root, which is not traditionally employed for absinthe.
 Where bottled strength is concerned, traditional absinthes were bottled at 45–74% ABV, while pastis is typically bottled at 40–50% ABV.
 Finally, whereas traditional absinthe is invariably a dry spirit, pastis may be bottled with sugar.